 Eco Brooklyn’s clients usually get a gray water system.
 And our clients tend to be natural minded anyway, with a healthy dose of liking to save money.
 Thus comes the interest in making your own laundry detergent.

 Store bought laundry detergents are full of chemicals.
 In fact they are packed with fertilizer!
-Plants love laundry water that has [...]
+Plants love laundry [...]

 I see the Brooklyn Farmers’ Market as the antithesis of a Twinkie.